0xYYY/v3-periphery-foundry/docs/interfaces/IERC721Permit.md

 ```solidity
 safeTransferFrom(address from, address to, uint256 tokenId) external nonpayable
 ```

-Notice: Extension to ERC721 that includes a permit function for signature based approvals
+*Extension to ERC721 that includes a permit function for signature based approvals*
 #### Parameters

 | Name | Type | Description |